James Clifford (historian): Biography

 He grew up in New York City and was for thirty-three years Professor in the History of Consciousness Department at the University of California, Santa Cruz until his retirement in 2011.
 Clifford and Hayden White were the first faculty directly appointed to the graduate-only department at UC-Santa Cruz.
 Clifford served as department Chair from 2004–2007, and was the founding director of UCSC's Center for Cultural Studies.
 He has been a visiting professor in France, England and Germany and was elected to the American Academy of the Arts and Sciences in 2011.

 James Clifford is the author of several widely cited and translated books, including The Predicament of Culture: Twentieth-Century Ethnography, Literature, and Art (1988), Routes: Travel and Translation in the Late 20th Century (1997), and Returns: Becoming Indigenous in the Twenty First Century (2013).
 He was co-editor (with George Marcus) of the widely influential collection Writing Culture: the Poetics and Politics of Ethnography (1986).
-Clifford's work has sparked controversy and critical debate in a number of disciplines, such as literature, art history and visual studies, and especially in cultural anthropology.
+Clifford's work has sparked controversy and critical debate in a number of disciplines, such as literature, art history, visual studies, and especially in cultural anthropology.
 His historical and rhetorical critiques of ethnography contributed to Anthropology's important self-critical, decolonizing period of the 1980s and early 1990s.
 Since then he has worked in a cultural studies framework that combines cross-cultural scholarship with the British Birmingham tradition.
 Since 2000 his writing has focused on processes of globalization and decolonization as they influence contemporary "indigenous" lives.

 James Clifford's dissertation research was conducted at Harvard University in History (1970–1977), and focused on the history of anthropology.
 He specialized in the French tradition, writing on Marcel Mauss, Marcel Griaule, Michel Leiris, and Claude Lévi-Strauss.
-His dissertation and first book, "Person and Myth" (1982) was a study of the missionary-anthropologist Maurice Leenhardt and the colonial history of New Caledonia in French Melanesia.
-A geographical interest in the Island Pacific continues to influence Clifford's scholarship on issues related to indigeneity, transnational flows, museum studies, visual and performance studies, cultural studies, and cross-cultural translation.
+His dissertation and first book, Person and Myth (1982) was a study of the missionary-anthropologist Maurice Leenhardt and the colonial history of New Caledonia in French Melanesia.
+While sustaining an interest in the Island Pacific, Clifford's ongoing work addresses current problems in indigenous studies, museum studies, visual and performance studies, cultural studies, and cross-cultural translation.